reymon359/book-sentences/the-pragmatic-programmer/README.md

 3. Takeshort,deliberatesteps:moveafieldfromoneclasstoanother, split a method, rename a variable.
 Refactoring often involves making many localized changes that result in a larger-scale change.

 Next time you see a piece of code that isn’t quite as it should be, fix it.
 Manage the pain: if it hurts now, but is going to hurt even more later, you might as well get it over with.
 RememberNext time you see a piece of code that isn’t quite as it should be, fix it.
 Manage the pain: if it hurts now, but is going to hurt even more later, you might as well get it over with.
 Remember: don’t live with broken windows.

+### Topic 41 Test to Code

+Testing Is Not About Finding Bugs... ...the major benefits of testing happen when you think about and write the tests, not when you run them.

+A Test Is the First User of Your Code... ...testing is vital feedback that guides your coding.

+If you think about testing boundary conditions and how that will work before you start coding, you may well find the patterns in the logic that'll simplify the function.
+If you think about the error conditions you’ll need to test, you’ll structure your function accordingly.

+Test-Driven Development... ...The basic cycle of TDD is:
+1. Decide on a small piece of functionality you want to add.
+2. Write a test that will pass once that functionality is implemented.
+3. Run all tests.
+Verify that the only failure is the one you just wrote.
+4. Write the smallest amount of code needed to get the test to pass, and verify that the tests now run cleanly.
+5. Refactor your code: see if there is a way to improve on what you just wrote (the test or the function).
+Make sure the tests still pass when you’re done.

+However... ...people become slaves to TDD in a number of ways:... ...They have lots of redundant tests... ...Their designs tend to start at the bottom and work their way up.

+Practice TDD.
+But, if you do, don’t forget to stop every now and then and look at the big picture.
+It is easy to become seduced by the green "tests passed" message, writing lots of code that doesn’t actually get you closer to a solution.

+TDD: You Need To Know Where You're Going... ...When you can’t comprehend the whole problem, take small steps, one test at a time.
+However, this approach can mislead you, encouraging you to focus on and endlessly polish the easy problems while ignoring the real reason you’re coding.